Learning how to draw chibi is the simplest way to start drawing people. We start with a generic chibi body and use it to draw a chibi boy and a girl!

 But instead of pants, the girls wear a skirt.
 It starts at her waist and gets wider as it goes on – just like our body base in the first step!
 The extra lines on the skirt

-Step 2 – Add colour
+Step 2 – colour in the chibi girl

 Finally, colour in your chibi girl.
 This is optional, but makes your drawing more interesting.